jerolba/jfleet/README.md

 In JPA by default, the placement of the `@Id` annotation gives the default access strategy.

-**JFleet only support access by entity attributes**, and expect annotations on fields.
+**JFleet only supports access by entity attributes**, and it expects annotations on fields.

 The supported annotations are:
 - **[@Entity](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Entity.java)**: Specifies that the class is an entity.